wrentreeco/wrentreeco.github.io/content/book/Where the Deer and the Antelope Play.md

  - 172: QUOTE: "don't wish pain on others"
  - 172: empathy and compassion for all
  - 175: admitting wrongs is healthy
+ - 184: QUOTE: "Civilization has so cluttered this elemental man-earth relationship with gadgets and middlemen, that awareness of it is growing dim.
+We fancy that industry supports us, forgetting what supports industry" -- Aldo Leopold
+ - 184: lose agency to corporations
+ - 186: lack of variety bring disease
+ - 186: quality > quantity
+ - 187: land stewardship, agribusiness
+ - 188: QUOTE: RE: industrial agriculture
+ - 188: they work so hard to explait land for profit while pumping money and energy in to optimizations like weed control, fertilizers, antibiotics, etc but a healthy and biodiverse environment doesn't need this. they are fighting themselves...
+ - 201: profits in small economy vs Great Economy
+ - 202: species suited to thrive in given environment
+ - 203: middle-man co-op guarentee fair price to farmers
+ - 205: QUOTES: RE: ecological conscience, "going somewhere/doing something"

 # Thoughts